JacksonBailey/wheel/collections/NOTES.md

 ------------

 For a subtype to behave correctly it doesn't only matter that Java considers it valid (e.g., syntax).
 What also matters is are the specifications.
-Java doesn't have a way to enforce that so it needs to be done carefully.
+Java doesn't have a way to enforce that, so it needs to be done carefully.

 Consider this bad example of Stacks and queues.
 They both act as Stacks and Queues.
 Everything below